top of page

 • 3 min read

-In 1855, the quiet town of New Boston, New Hampshire, a battle over river water became one of the state's most important easement cases: Wallace v.
-Fletcher.
-It is the story of a gristmill and a fulling mill on the Piscataquog River.
-It’s all about the most unpredictable kind of property right: the prescriptive easement.
+In 1855, in the quiet town of New Boston, New Hampshire, a significant legal case unfolded.
+This case, Wallace v.
+Fletcher, dealt with a battle over river water and became one of the state's most crucial easement cases.
+It revolves around the story of a gristmill and a fulling mill on the Piscataquog River.
+At its core, this case centers on a unique property right known as the prescriptive easement.

-New Hampshire law recognizes three basic types of easement:
+New Hampshire law identifies three basic types of easements:

-• Express Easement – Written into a deed.
-Think contracts and clear boundaries.
+• Express Easement – This is written directly into a deed.
+Think of it as a clear contract specifying boundaries.

-• Prescriptive Easement – The wild card.
-Created when someone uses another’s land (or water) openly, continuously, and without permission for 20 years.
+• Prescriptive Easement – The wild card in property law.
+It forms when someone uses another’s land or water openly, continuously, and without permission for 20 years.

 The year is 1804.
-Mr. Lincoln built a gristmill on the Piscataquog River, complete with a dam that crossed to the other side of the river.
+Mr. Lincoln established a gristmill on the Piscataquog River.
+He built a dam that crossed to the other side of the river.

-In 1807, on the other side of that same dam, John Kelso constructed a fulling mill, pounding cloth using diverted water.
-But both mills depended on the same water, and only one controlled the flow.
+In 1807, on the other side of that same dam, John Kelso constructed a fulling mill.
+This mill was used to pound cloth with diverted water.
+Both mills depended on the same water, but only one controlled the flow.

 Two rustic mills sit by a river, connected by a small dam with a bridge.
 Surrounded by trees, the scene feels tranquil and timeless.

-When the gristmill owners began closing the head gates during low water, Kelso had no say.
-And for 20 years, this imbalance remained.
+As time passed, the gristmill's owners began closing the head gates during low water.
+Unfortunately, Kelso had no say in this decision.
+For 20 years, this imbalance persisted.

-By 1855, the New Hampshire Supreme Court had to answer this: Can someone earn a legal right to control another’s water simply by using it, without permission, for a long time?
+By 1855, the New Hampshire Supreme Court faced a pivotal question: Can someone earn a legal right to control another’s water by simply using it without permission for a long time?

-Answer: Yes.
-The gristmill’s long, dominant use of water—unchecked for more than two decades—gave them a legal right, even though there was no deed or agreement.
-The law presumed an easement had been granted over time.
+The answer was affirmative.
+The long-established use of water by the gristmill owners—spanning over two decades—granted them a legal right.
+This was despite the absence of a deed or formal agreement.
+The law effectively presumed an easement had been established over time.

-The 20-year rule isn’t random.
-It dates back to Roman law:
+The 20-year rule isn’t arbitrary; it originates from Roman law:

-• 10 years of use when both parties lived in the same area (inter praesentes),
+• 10 years of use was allowed when both parties lived in the same area (inter praesentes).

-• 20 years when they lived apart (inter absentes).
+• 20 years applied when the parties lived apart (inter absentes).

-This Roman doctrine usucapio (translated: acquisition of ownership through long possession) was adopted into English common law and ultimately inherited by New Hampshire.
-The idea is simple: the law rewards stability.
-If no one objects for 20 years, the courts will.
+This Roman doctrine, known as usucapio, translates to acquisition of ownership through long possession.
+It was adopted into English common law and later inherited by New Hampshire.
+The underlying principle is straightforward: the law rewards stability.
+If no one objects for 20 years, the courts will support the established use.

-• If you’re using someone else’s land, do it openly, consistently, and without asking.
+• Act Openly: If you’re using someone else’s land, do it openly, consistently, and without asking for permission.

-• If someone’s using your land—interrupt it, document it, or give written permission to stop the prescriptive clock.
+• Document Usage: If someone’s using your land, be proactive.
+Interrupt the use, document it, or give written permission to halt the prescriptive clock.

-• In both cases, time is the most dangerous force in real property law.
+• Recognize the Danger of Time: In both scenarios, time is the most critical factor in real property law.

 Stack of three thick books on a wooden table in a cozy library.
 Shelves with blurred books and a green plant in the background.
 Warm tones.